Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Flipping Kernel for Reachability

-In this subsection, we propose Algorithm 2, namely, fast $Q$-learning for finding flip kernels, which improves learning efficiency.
-The main difference between Algorithm 2 and Algorithm 1 can be divided into two aspects.
-1) Special initial states: Algorithm 2 chooses initial states strategically instead of randomly.
-2) TL: Algorithm 2 collects experience for the reachability of the system with the smaller flip sets tested before, and applies it to find flip kernels of the system with larger flip sets.
+In this subsection, we propose Algorithm 2, known as fast iterative $Q$L for finding the flipping kernels, which improves the convergence efficiency.
+The main difference between Algorithm 2 and Algorithm 1 can be classified into two aspects.
+1) Special initial states: Algorithm 2 selects initial states strategically instead of randomly.
+2) TL: Algorithm 2 utilizes the knowledge gained from achieving reachability with smaller flip sets to search for flipping kernels for larger flip sets.